US military says it carries out retaliatory strikes against Iran

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, May 7 - The U.S. military said it carried out retaliatory strikes on Iran on Thursday, targeting sites it said were responsible for attacking U.S. forces in what it called unprovoked hostilities by Tehran.
+WASHINGTON - The US military said it carried out retaliatory strikes on Iran on May 7, targeting sites it said were responsible for attacking US forces in what it called unprovoked hostilities by Tehran.

 “CENTCOM does not seek escalation but remains positioned and ready to protect American forces,” the statement added.

-It was not immediately clear what impact this would have on a ceasefire reached last month, but U.S. Central Command described the strikes as being carried out in self-defense.
+It was not immediately clear what impact this would have on a ceasefire reached last month, but US Central Command described the strikes as being carried out in self-defence.

 This is not the first time the two sides have exchanged fire since the ceasefire started.

-On Monday, the U.S. military said it destroyed six Iranian small boats and intercepted Iranian cruise missiles and drones as Tehran sought to thwart a U.S. naval effort to open shipping through the Strait of Hormuz.
+On May 4, the US military said it destroyed six Iranian small boats and intercepted Iranian cruise missiles and drones as Tehran sought to thwart a US naval effort to open shipping through the Strait of Hormuz.